Transparency and Targeting of Political Advertising Regulation: Withdrawals from advertising platforms

 Google announced its exit from the EU political ad market in late 2024, highlighting the regulation’s broad scope and lack of reliable electoral data.

 Meta Platforms announced that it will suspend all political and issue-based ads on its platforms in the EU from October 2025, citing "legal uncertainty" and "operational challenges".

-Civil Society Concerns
+Civil society concerns

 Critics argue the regulation risks conflating civil society with political parties, placing excessive burdens on NGOs, grassroots campaigns, and issue-driven communication.
 Groups have warned this may chill speech on topics like abortion or domestic violence when connected to legislative processes.

-Observers have flagged issues including, overly broad definitions of “political advertising”, lack of technical guidance ahead of enforcement, disproportionate impacts on small and medium enterprises, risk of democratic distortion due to reliance on dominant platforms like Meta.
+Observers have flagged issues including, overly broad definitions of "political advertising", lack of technical guidance ahead of enforcement, disproportionate impacts on small and medium enterprises, risk of democratic distortion due to reliance on dominant platforms like Meta.